Asbestos: Discovery of toxicity

-Approximately 100,000 people in the United States have died, or are terminally ill, from asbestos exposure related to shipbuilding.
+Approximately 100,000 people in the United States have died or are experiencing terminal illnesses as a result of asbestos exposure related to shipbuilding.
 In the Hampton Roads area, a shipbuilding center, mesothelioma occurrence is seven times the national rate.
 Thousands of tons of asbestos were used in World War II ships to insulate piping, boilers, steam engines, and steam turbines.
 There were approximately 4.3 million shipyard workers in the United States during the war; for every 1,000 workers, about 14 died of mesothelioma and an unknown number died of asbestosis.

 The United States government and the asbestos industry have been criticized for not acting quickly enough to inform the public of dangers and to reduce public exposure.
-In the late 1970s, court documents proved that asbestos industry officials knew of asbestos dangers since the 1930s and had concealed them from the public.
+In the late 1970s, court documents established that asbestos industry officials knew asbestos was dangerous since the 1930s and had concealed this fact from the public.

 In Australia, asbestos was widely used in construction and other industries between 1946 and 1980.
 From the 1970s, there was increasing concern about the dangers of asbestos, and following community and union campaigning, its use was phased out, with mining having ceased in 1983.
 The use of asbestos was phased out in 1989 and banned entirely in December 2003.
 The dangers of asbestos are now well known in Australia, and there is help and support for those suffering from asbestosis or mesothelioma.

 Use by industry and product type

-Six mineral types are defined by the EPA as "asbestos" including those belonging to the serpentine class and those belonging to the amphibole class.
+The EPA defines six mineral types as "asbestos," including those in the serpentine and amphibole classes.
 All six asbestos mineral types are known to be human carcinogens.
 The visible fibers are themselves each composed of millions of microscopic "fibrils" that can be released by abrasion and other processes.